nanocosmos/docs/docs/webrtc/nanostream_webrtc_multiple_webcasts.md

 ### Example: Camera & Screen Share

+What we will do in this example:
+- register needed event handlers
+- start 2 previews, one for camera, one for screen share
+- start a webcast, once a preview has succeeded

 #### 1) Create API instances

-We will create two instances of the API, one for camera, one for screen share.
+Create two instances of the API, one for camera, one for screen share.

 ```js
 // we will broadcast a camera with the first instance